mdallolio/IRMAframe_installation/README.md

 ## Install the Real-Time Kernel
 1. Boot the system in the deafult Linux Kernel.
 2. Download patch-5.15.170-rt81.patch.xz  from [here](https://cdn.kernel.org/pub/linux/kernel/projects/rt/5.15/).
-3. Open a terminal in the same directory as the downloaded file (Go to the folder with the downloaded kernel (for istance Download folder), right click on the window and select open in terminal otherwise manually use ```cd``` command in a generic terminal).
+3. Open a terminal in the same directory as the downloaded file (Go to the folder with the downloaded kernel (for istance Download folder), right click on the window and select "open in terminal" otherwise reach the same path with ```cd``` command in a generic terminal).
 4. Execute the following lines of code in this terminal
    ```
    tar xf linux-5.15.170.tar.xz